Active Traveler’s Croatia – Ultimate Hiker’s Tour

 Visiting: DUBROVNIK – KONAVLE – LOPUD – TRPANJ (PELJEŠAC PENINSULA) – IMOTSKI REGION – SPLIT – TROGIR – ZADAR – PAKLENICA NATIONAL PARK – PLITVICE – BLED LAKE – LJUBLJANA

 Dubrovnik is a medieval city on the Croatian side of the Adriatic coastline and a treasure trove of cultural and historical monuments that were created throughout its thousand-year existence.
-In the past, it was a City-Republic, and alongside Venice one of the most famous cultural-economic centres on the Mediterranean.
+In the past, it was a City-Republic, and alongside Venice one of the most famous cultural-economic centers on the Mediterranean.
 In more recent times, it has become the center of modern cultural and tourist events.
 This is a city of summer festivals, an international parade of top musical and theatrical achievements, and a city of museums and galleries.
 These events have turned Dubrovnik into a place that offers a rich selection of various experiences and excitements.
-You will also be able to find quiet and calm in the mild Mediterranean ambience and wonderful seaside landscapes.
+You will also be able to find quiet and calm in the mild Mediterranean ambiance and wonderful seaside landscapes.

 - Meeting with your driver upon arrival and a private transfer from Dubrovnik Airport to Dubrovnik hotel